State of Finnish railway safety

 The situational picture compiles information on the most recent safety reports in rail transport.
 The data are updated once a year.
 The information is produced by the Finnish Transport and Communications Agency Traficom.

-Safety of train traffic
+Safety of railway traffic

 Level crossing accidents